 Under the current Home Care Packages program, approved providers deduct a Package Management fee from the HCP subsidy.
 This fee is intended to cover the administrative costs associated with managing a person's package.
-These essential "back-office" services may not be immediately visible to consumers, but they are crucial for ensuring that services are coordinated and compliant, invoices are paid, monthly statements are generated, and provider obligations are met.
+These essential "back-office" activities may not be immediately visible to consumers, but they are crucial for ensuring that services are coordinated and compliant, invoices are paid, monthly statements are generated, and provider obligations are met.

-Under the home care packages program, providers can charge up to 15% of a consumer's subsidy for package management.
+Under the Home Care Packages program, providers can charge up to 15% of a consumer's subsidy for package management.
 However, this will change with the Support at Home program.

-Package Management charges will end on 30 June 2025.
+Package Management charges will end on June 30, 2025.